simonh1000/elm-webpack-starter/README.md

 ## Changelog

+ - 4.0.0  - Webpack 5, adds Tailwind support out of the box
  - 3.10.4 - Use better webpack defaults in dev mode
  - 3.10.0 - Css minify
  - 3.9.3 - Update deps